madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

 applications this is not necessary, but the technique can be used to set strict guarantees in certain situations.

-When you know the shape of the datatypes on compile-time it can be advantageous to model this shape into the program.
+When you know the shape of the data-types on compile-time it can be advantageous to model this shape into the program.
 This could be some uses of matrices.